y-mx-b/onebook/README.md

 Current state:

--   Can import bookmarks from Chromium and Safari (nested folders working).
+-   Can import bookmarks from some Chromium browsers and Safari (nested folders working).
-    -   Haven't decided how to organize imported bookmarks for sure
 -   Can manually add and remove bookmarks
     -   No bash/zsh completions as of yet (will be added eventually)